 Doberman dogs are one of the most intelligent breeds that you will encounter.
 A Doberman is a dog with a high level of intelligence and is very loyal and protective.
 They have an amazing sense of smell and can learn to detect different scents.

-Dobermans make excellent companions to have around the house or on walks in neighborhoods.
-You’ll be sure to get plenty of attention with this pup by your side–whether it’s from other dog owners admiring your Doberman’s beauty.
+Dobermans make great family pets and excellent companions to have around the house or on walks in neighborhoods.
+You’ll be sure to get plenty of attention with this pup by your side whether it’s from other dog owners admiring your Doberman’s beauty.

 Dobermans learn quickly, which is why advanced obedience training classes can work wonders for your Doberman.
 Teaching your Dobermans new commands and tricks will make them less likely to get into fights or get into trouble with other dogs.